Zilliqa/scilla/README.md

 * `jbuilder` build tool, can be installed via `opam install jbuilder`
 * `ocamlc`, version >= 4.05

+Setup OCaml using the instructions [here](https://github.com/realworldocaml/book/wiki/Installation-Instructions).
+Make sure you have switched (using `opam switch`) to a version not older than the one specified above.

 The package dependencies can be installed via `opam` as follows:

 ```